Sko0owi/KnightRunners/README.md

 # KnightRunners
-A project made for subject for University
+A project made at the end of a C course